Tahir Ashrafi Proposes Provincial Elections After 15th Shawwal - UrduPoint

 Tahir Ashrafi Proposes Provincial Elections After 15th Shawwal

+Prime Minister's Special Representative for Interfaith Harmony and Middle East Hafiz Muhammad Tahir Mehmood Ashrafi proposed to hold the provincial elections after 15th of Shawwal-ul-Mukaram keeping in view sanctity of the holy month of Ramazan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Mar, 2023 ) :Prime Minister's Special Representative for Interfaith Harmony and middle East Hafiz Muhammad Tahir Mehmood Ashrafi on Wednesday proposed that the (provincial) elections should be held after 15th of Shawwal-ul-Mukaram keeping in view sanctity of the holy month of Ramazan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Mar, 2023 ) :Prime Minister's Special Representative for Interfaith Harmony and middle East Hafiz Muhammad Tahir Mehmood Ashrafi proposed to hold the provincial elections after 15th of Shawwal-ul-Mukaram keeping in view sanctity of the holy month of Ramazan.

-Ashrafi, who is also the chairman of Pakistan Ulema Council, said it would be difficult for people to manage election affairs in the sacred month and above all, the Easter festivities of the Christian community would also fall in the following dates of elections given by the president.
+Ashrafi, who is also the chairman of Pakistan Ulema Council in a video message on Thursday, said it would be difficult for the people to manage election affairs in the sacred month and above all, the Easter festivities of the Christian community would also fall in the following dates of elections given by the President.

 Citing the example of former prime minister Benazir Bhutto's martyrdom, he said the elections were postponed for a certain period in the past as well.

 Ashrafi lamented that 75 years had passed and we could not bring "reforms in the judicial system till this date".
-He said as per Islamic injunctions, justice was the most important and basic element in the Islamic society.
+He said that as per Islamic injunctions, justice was the most important and basic element in an Islamic society.